timsneath/vscode-swift/README.md

-# Swift for Visual Studio Code
+# Swift for Visual Studio Code (Deprecated)

+> [!WARNING]
+> This extension has been moved to [swiftlang.vscode-swift](https://marketplace.visualstudio.com/items?itemName=swiftlang.vscode-swift) in the VS Code Marketplace.
+This extension (`sswg.swift-lang`) is a deprecated, and exists to help migrate existing extension users to the new extension location.
+Do not install this extension, instead please download [swiftlang.vscode-swift](https://marketplace.visualstudio.com/items?itemName=swiftlang.vscode-swift).

 This extension adds language support for Swift to Visual Studio Code.
 It supports: